RaaviSupraja/AirQuality-Insights-PowerBI/README.md

 ## Limitations

-- Some records had * and NA pollutant values and these were modified to zero during cleaning.
+- Some records had * and NA pollutant values and these were modified to mean value during cleaning.
 - Only few major towns and cities were available with data.
 More studies at the Industrial areas could give accurate analysis.